Laura-Lefevre/Reprohackathon-Project/README.md

 ## Execution

-To run the workflow:
+To run the workflow, execute the provided script:

-`snakemake --use-singularity --cores N`
+`run.sh`

-Replace `N` with the number of threads available.
-Snakemake resolves dependencies, builds the directed acyclic graph (DAG) of jobs, and executes each rule in the correct order inside the appropriate Singularity container.
+The script positions itself in the project directory, creates the base logs/ folder, and launches Snakemake with Singularity enabled.
+Snakemake then resolves dependencies, builds the directed acyclic graph (DAG), and executes each rule in the correct order inside the corresponding Singularity container.

 ## Repository structure